 The aperitif drinks (pre-dinner drinks) should be crisp and light.
 The idea is to open the appetite, not squash it or get drunk.

-I have a huge list of 77 French Aperitifs: Pre-dinner Alcoholic Drinks to choose from, but here are a few classic aperitif drinks.
+I have a huge list of 77 French Aperitifs: Pre-dinner Alcoholic Drinks, but here are a few classic Aperitif drinks.

 1) Champagne or bubbly sparkling wine